 Portfolios of significant financial assets include portfolios of loans provided to corporate customers to finance real estate development projects and activities in real estate lease and operations, to finance photovoltaic power plants and new investment projects where the recoverability of a loan is linked to generating future cash flows.
-Given the changes in the market environment, the Bank anticipated changes in the quality of financial assets allocated to the real estate projects and, as a result, a portfolio provision was recognised for the aforementioned portfolios.
-The percentage amount of the portfolio provision was determined by professional judgement taking into account the existing situation on the real estate market, the value of the received collateral, and the expected recovery rates.
+The Bank monitors changes in economic conditions on the market and regularly re-assesses portfolio provisions for such portfolios the percentage of which is set based on an expert estimate, taking into account the existing situation on the real estate market, the value of the received collateral, and the expected recovery rates.